Project status: In Progress

 About this project

 The historic Sydney and Melbourne Buildings have a special place in the hearts of Canberrans.
 They are landmarks, framing the gateway to Northbourne Avenue and City Hill.
 Constructed between 1926 and 1946, the buildings were designed as the city’s premier “retail trader’s block”.
 The buildings defined the early character of Civic and continue to contribute to the experience of Civic today.

-The buildings have a unique ownership structure in that they are privately owned by many different owners, each responsible for their own property, including their own section of the façade and walkway.
-While some of the buildings come under a strata management, there is no single body responsible for maintaining the buildings: it is the responsibility of each building’s owners to maintain their appearance.
+The buildings have a unique ownership structure in that they are privately owned by many owners, each responsible for their own property, including their own section of the façade and walkway.
+While some of the buildings are managed by strata manager, there is no single body responsible for maintaining the buildings.
+It is the responsibility of each building’s owner to maintain their appearance.